larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

-Arguably the most important part of the duties of the IRTF Chair is strategic, and concern shaping of the purpose and scope of the IRTF, by making decisions about which RGs to charter, which RGs to terminate, and which other activities or efforts the IRTF should organize or affiliate itself with.
+Arguably the most important part of the duties of the IRTF Chair is strategic, and concern shaping of the purpose and scope of the IRTF, by making decisions about which RGs to charter, which RGs to terminate, and which other activities or efforts the IRTF should organize or affiliate itself with in order to further its charter and increase the interaction and collaboration between network research, engineering, operations and standardization.

 For some new RGs, the research and engineering community brings a proposal to the IRTF Chair for discussion.
 However, it is common for the IRTF Chair to